-Frozen yoghurt chain Yoghurt Story has been fined by the Commerce Commission for making misleading claims about their products' health benefits.
-One of these claims included selling ice cream advertised as a probiotic frozen yoghurt.
-The chain first opened during the frozen yoghurt boom that swept New Zealand, but has since gone into liquidation.
+Frozen yoghurt chain Yoghurt Story has been fined by the Commerce Commission for making misleading claims about their products.
+One of these claims included selling ice cream advertised as a healthy frozen yoghurt.

 Strengthened Credit Contracts and Consumer Finance Act 2003 (CCCFA) laws have been enforced on a number of mobile traders for the first time since they were passed in June 2015.
 Goodring Company Limited and Betterlife Corporation Limited have been fined $98,000 and $73,500 respectively.

 Baby products chain Baby City has had nine charges laid against it under the Fair Trading Act by the Commerce Commission over potentially unsafe cots.
 If it is found to be guilty of breaching the Act, it can be fined up to $600,000 for each

 The owner of fro-yo chain Yoghurt Story has been in court over charges alleging they promoted frozen yoghurt products which didn’t contain yoghurt and made false health claims.
 This follows the rise and fall in popularity of fro-yo stores across New Zealand, with Yoghurt Story

 The Commerce Commission has issued a warning to wholesaler and online retailer Baa Baa Beads after finding its claims that its Baltic amber products delivered health benefits weren’t backed up by credible research.
 Changes to the Fair Trading Act which came into effect on June

 The first of the truck shops slammed last week by the Commerce Commission is in court.
 A former mobile trader was arrested this morning and appeared in the Auckland District Court for breaches of the Crimes Act and the Fair Trading Act.